Gatwaza/Domain-Specific-Assistant-via-LLMs-Fine-Tuning/README.md

 ## Project Status

-🚧 **Active Development**
+**Active Development**

 This repository and README will be updated continuously as the project evolves.

 ---

-## Contributions

-Contributions, feedback, and collaborations are welcome, particularly in:

-* Low-resource language datasets
-* Medical and healthcare NLP
-* UX/UI design for clinical environments
-* Ethical AI for humanitarian applications

----

 ## Disclaimer

-This project is for research and assistive purposes only.
+This project is for academic purposes only.
 It is not a certified medical device and should not be used as a standalone solution for medical decision-making.